usri/aks-levelup/Kustomize/README.md

 spec:
   replicas: 10

 # Navigate back to root
 cd..
 cd..

-# Write customizations to screen
+# Write customizations to screen.
+Note that the number of replicas are 10 and the namespace is production.
 kubectl kustomize overlays/production

 # Deploy to cluster